infor-design/enterprise/docs/TESTING.md

 ## Test naming conventions

-- Use plain, and proper English
+- Use plain and proper English
 - Describe what the test is testing
 - Component or example page name is on the 'describe' line, do not write it again on the 'it' line